8 Most Common Workplace Injuries for Factory Workers

 6. Falling Objects

-A common reason for many industrial injuries is falling objects.
-This occurs when heavy items fall on their own or get dropped by an employee working on an upper level of a factory.
+Falling objects are a common cause of industrial injuries.
+This occurs when heavy items fall on their own or are dropped by an employee working on an upper level of a factory.

 Because factories tend to be loud working environments, employees often can’t hear warnings from their co-workers.
 This means they aren’t able to brace themselves or attempt to get out of the way when an object falls.